Your cookie preferences

 Not to be confused with gazumping, gazundering is when the buyer tries to reduce their original offer on a property or make additional demands that were not agreed as part of the sale.

-This is sometimes done with hostility, to try and save money or get more from the deal, but in many circumstances, the buyer is reacting to events further up the chain that have impacted their ability to honour their original offer.
+This is sometimes done to try and save money or get more from the deal.
+However, in some circumstances, the buyer may be reacting to events further up the chain that have impacted their ability to honour their original offer.